Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ### Amplicon sequencing

-An **amplicon** is a small piece of DNA or RNA that will be amplified through PCR.
+An **amplicon** is a small piece of DNA or RNA that will be amplified through PCR (Polymerase Chain Reaction).
 Amplicon sequencing is cheaper than WMS because only a small part of the genome is sequenced.
 This makes it affordable to include additional replicates.

 The region being amplified needs to be present in all the individuals in the community being characterised, and be highly conserved.
 16 rRNA is often used for amplicon sequencing in bacteria for this reason (for eukaryotes 18S rRNA is used instead).